botahamec/happylock/README.md

 Although this library is able to successfully prevent deadlocks, livelocks may still be an issue.
 Imagine thread 1 gets resource 1, thread 2 gets resource 2, thread 1 realizes it can't get resource 2, thread 2 realizes it can't get resource 1, thread 1 drops resource 1, thread 2 drops resource 2, and then repeat forever.
 In practice, this situation probably wouldn't last forever.
 But it would be nice if this could be prevented somehow.

 I want to try to get this working without the standard library.
 There are a few problems with this though.
 For instance, this crate uses `thread_local` to allow other threads to have their own keys.
 Also, the only practical type of mutex that would work is a spinlock.
 Although, more could be implemented using the `RawMutex` trait.

+Theoretically, it's possible to include the same mutex in a list twice, preventing the entire lock from being obtained.
+And this is technically a deadlock.
+A pretty easy to prevent deadlock, but a deadlock nonetheless.
+This is difficult to prevent, but could maybe be done by giving each mutex an ID, and then ensuring that the same ID doesn't appear twice in a list.
+This is an O(n^2) operation.

 It'd be nice to be able to use the mutexes built into the operating system.
 Using `std::sync::Mutex` sounds promising, but it doesn't implement `RawMutex`, and implementing that is very difficult, if not impossible.